-MUOR 1019 Chapel Choir 0 to 1, Fall Two meetings weekly.
-MUOR 1029 Symphonic Band 0 to 1 Four meetings weekly.
+MUOR 1019 Cantare Capella 0 to 1, Fall Cantare Cappella is a mixed choral ensemble open to all students, staff, and faculty without audition.
+In addition to regular chapel appearances, Cantare Cappella performs a fall and sp concert.
+The spring concern is prepared jointly by a faculty conductor and student conduct under the supervision of the faculty conductor. oring MUOR 1029 Symphonic Band Four meetings weekly.
 Members selected by audition.
 Additional fee required.
-MUOR 1039 Bison Jazz Orchestra 0 to 1 Four meetings weekly.
+0 to 1 MUOR 1039 Bison Jazz Orchestra Four meetings weekly.
 Members selected by audition.
-MUOR 1049 Bison Glee Club (men) 0 to 1 Three meetings weekly.
+Additional fee required.
+0 to 1 MUOR 1049 Bison Glee Club (men) Three meetings weekly.
 Members selected by audition.
 Additional fee required.
-MUOR 1059 Bisonette Glee Club (women) 0 to 1 Three meetings weekly.
+0 to 1 MUOR 1059 Bisonette Glee Club (women) Three meetings weekly.
 Members selected by audition.
 Additional fee required.
-MUOR 1069 University Chorale 0 to 1 Two meetings weekly.
+0 to 1 MUOR 1069 University Chorale Two meetings weekly.
 Members selected by audition.
 Additional fee required.
-MUOR 1079 Brass Ensemble 0 to 1 Meetings arranged.
+0 to 1 MUOR 1079 Brass Ensemble Meetings arranged.
 Members selected by audition.
+0 to 1

-MUOR 1089 Woodwind Ensemble 0 to 1 Meetings arranged.
+MUOR 1089 Woodwind Ensemble Meetings arranged.
 Members selected by audition.
-MUOR 1099 Laboratory Choir 0 to 1, Spring Two meetings weekly.
-MUOR 1109 University Ringers 0 to 1 Four meetings weekly.
+0 to 1 MUOR 1109 University Ringers Four meetings weekly.
 Members selected by audition.
-MUOR 1110 Oratorio Chorus MOONTITO 0, On Demand A chorus and orchestra comprised of all music majors assembled for the performance of major choral works.
+Additional fee required.
+0 to 1 MUOR 1110 Oratorio Chorus A chorus and orchestra comprised of all music majors assembled for the performance choral works.
 The rehearsal schedule will be published for each performance.
-Additional fee required.
-MUOR 1129 String Ensemble 0 to 1 Two meetings weekly.
+Addition required.
+5 MUOR 1129 String Ensemble Two meetings weekly.
 Members selected by audition.
-MUOR 1139 OBU/Shawnee Community Orchestra 0 to 1 One meeting weekly.
+0 to 1 MUOR 1139 OBU/Shawnee Community Orchestra One meeting weekly.
 Members selected by audition.
-MUOR 1149 Collegium Musicum: Consort Rubrica This ensemble is a chamber music experience focusing on cultivated and vernacular works composed prior to 1700.
+0 to 1 MUOR 1149 Collegium Musicum: Consort Rubrica This ensemble is a chamber music experience focusing on cultivated and vernacular v composed prior to 1700.
 Open to all students, regardless of major.
-No audition required.
-MUOR 1999 Topics in Music Organizations 1 to 4, On Demand A lower level course in a selected area of Music.
+No audition requi MUOR 1999 Topics in Music Organizations A lower level course in a selected area of Music.
 Not for independent study.
+1 to 4, On Demand